 The refrigeration and air-conditioning industry is moving to limit or phase out several refrigerants currently used in commercial and residential cooling and heating equipment because of global agreements to limit the release of substances contributing to global warming and ozone depletion.
 The environmental criteria for the future refrigerants include zero ozone depletion potential (ODP), low global warming potential (GWP), and high efficiency.
 This project will benchmark the heat transfer properties of the leading replacement candidates and will measure and model their overall thermal performance in a vapor compression system.
-Additionally, the project will begin to explore alternative refrigeration approaches that will not require refrigerants.

 What is the new technical idea?